sean3142/rhcsa/08-Linux-Processes-and-Task-Scheduling.md

-# Linux Proccescses and Task Scheduling
+# Linux Proccesses and Task Scheduling
 ## Processes and Priorties
 ### Process States